|

 "Prince Legolas was eager to learn from anyone, Maeglin,"

-said Valandil, self-styled leader of the group, "always being
+said Valandil, self-styled leader of the group.
+"And always

 "Shame," said Finrod.
-The other elves nodded in agreement.
+The others nodded in agreement.

 "He has turned out pretty well, considering," said